RedHat-UX/red-hat-design-system/docs/accessibility/design.md

 ### Target size

 A click or touch target, like a button or link, should be large enough for all users to activate easily on all devices.
 The minimum size is 24 × 24 pixels for level AA compliance and 44 × 44 pixels for level AAA.
-Proper target sizes ensure that a user with dexterity impairments can still select a link with a mouse, that a user in a moving vehicle can tap the correct button in an app, etc..
+Proper target sizes ensure that a user with dexterity impairments can still select a link with a mouse, that a user in a moving vehicle can tap the correct button in an app, etc.

-If a target must be smaller than 24 pixels, it must be spaced from any other targets as if it were centered within its own 24 pixel diameter (or larger) circle.
+If a target must be smaller than 24 pixels in either direction, it must be spaced from any other targets as if it were centered within its own 24 pixel diameter (or larger) circle.

 ### Keyboard interactions

 Mouse and keyboard users must be able to interact with interfaces in functionally equivalent ways.
-For example, if a mouse user can scroll through a page and click to expand and collapse accordions in a group, a keyboard user must also be able to use the tab key to navigate through this accordion group and expand and collapse focused accordions by pressing enter.
+For example, if a mouse user can scroll through a page and click to expand and collapse accordions in a group, a keyboard user must also be able to use the <kbd>tab</kbd> key to navigate through this accordion group and expand and collapse focused accordions by pressing enter.

 Though much of the work of incorporating such functionality happens in the development stage, designers should consider how their designs will be approached by keyboard users.
 In the preceding example, a large accordion group may be more difficult for keyboard users to use because they may have to tab through many accordion panels before arriving at the one they want to read.
 In this case, it may be a better experience for both keyboard and mouse users to have those accordions broken into smaller groups.

 Keyboard and assistive tech users must also have the ability to perform path- and gesture-based tasks typically done via mouse or touchscreen.
 If users are expected to interact with an image gallery by swiping, the designer should include buttons to allow all users to cycle through these images.
-And clicking and holding down a slider marker with a mouse pointer shouldn’t be the only means of increasing/decreasing values for that element. (e.g., You could add up/down arrows to the interface, or a developer could ensure that arrow keys update the value.)
+And clicking and holding down a slider marker with a mouse pointer shouldn’t be the only means of increasing/decreasing values for that element. (e.g., You could add up/down arrows to the interface, or a developer could ensure that arrow keys update the value when the slider has focus.)

 ### Focus